pflarue/ardop/docs/Host Interface Commands.md

 - `ARQTIMEOUT 30` returns `ARQTIMEOUT now 30`

+#### AUTOBREAK

+Setting this to `TRUE` (default) will allow ardopcf ARQ session to automatically handle the ARQ flow control.
+Disabling this requires that the host application on each side implement application level flow control with the `BREAK` command.
+Not recommended to set to `FALSE`

+- Mode: ARQ
+- Arguments: `TRUE` or `FALSE`
+- `AUTOBREAK` returns `AUTOBREAK TRUE`
+- `AUTOBREAK FALSE` returns `AUTOBREAK now FALSE`

 #### BREAK

 Normally in ARQ mode, ardopcf will automatically `BREAK` to make sure both stations can send any data they have in their buffers.